masukomi/JekyllMail/README.md

 This will work even if it's a bare repo and the `source` directory you had it save files under is in a detached worktree.

+Please note.
+JekyllMail assumes that the address it is checking is *exclusively* for its use and will only be used to post emails to a single blog.
+JekyllMail does support multiple blogs but you will need a seperate e-mail account for each one.

 ## Usage ##